xanalogica/example.zope.buildout/README.rst

     upstream.
 Not used very often.

 parts/
-    Automatically managed by zc.buildout, this directory contains a subdirectory for each part making up your buildout.
-One of the most important ones if parts/allsource/ which contains a representation of all of the source code that makes up your Zope webserver, both the official Zope releases and your customized source.
-It combines egg namespaces into one directory hierarchy and is very useful for searching the source in a cohesive fashion.
+    Automatically managed by *zc.buildout*, this directory contains a subdirectory for each part making up your buildout.
+One of the most important ones is **parts/allsource/** which contains a representation of all of the source code that makes up your Zope webserver, both the official Zope releases and your customized source.
+It combines egg namespaces into one directory hierarchy and is very useful for searching the source in a coherent fashion.

 var/
-    Contains the Data.fs storage file for the ZODB (Zope Object Database).
+    Contains the *Data.fs* storage file for the ZODB (Zope Object Database).
     Be sure to back up this file for safekeeping but otherwise there is nothing under var/ that requires manual adjustment.